Why Ketamine Therapy for Substance Abuse?

-At Flow Integrative®, we are proud to offer the latest in mental health treatment options.
-In addition to high levels of safety standards and patient care, Flow Integrative® utilizes ketamine infusion therapy for the treatment of substance abuse as well as other mood disorders like depression, anxiety, and PTSD.
+At Flow Integrative® we are proud to offer the latest in mental health treatment options.
+This includes Ketamine infusion therapy for the treatment of substance abuse using the highest levels of safety standards and patient care.

-With traditional substance abuse treatments, it can sometimes take weeks or even months before relief from symptoms is experienced.
-Ketamine is a promising new treatment option because in some cases it can provide relief from symptoms within days or even hours.
+With traditional treatments for substance abuse, it can sometimes take weeks or even months before you experience symptom relief.
+Ketamine is an exciting new treatment option because in some cases it can provide relief from substance abuse symptoms within days or even hours.

 What Is Substance Abuse?